phil-reyher/wideriver/README.md

 *ratio* is the proportion of the available area occupied by master.

-*count* is the number of evenly evenly stacked views in the master area.
+*count* is the number of evenly stacked views in the master area.

 Left: `│ ├─┤` when *count* \> 0 otherwise `│├──┤`